Telephone Triage

 - Complete system

-- A complete telephone triage system made up of qualified staff, medically approved guidelines, electronic medical records (or audiotape or paper documents), training, and standards/policies
+- A complete telephone triage system made up of qualified staff; clinically approved, evidence-based guidelines; electronic medical records (or audiotape or paper documents); formalized training; and standards/policies

 - Disposition

-- A directive from clinician to patient indicating the time, place, and reason the patient’s symptoms are to be further evaluated and/or treated (also known as a referral), stated explicitly in order to provide for patient informed consent and avoid miscommunication
+- A directive from clinician to patient indicating the time, place, and reason the patient’s symptoms are to be further evaluated and/or treated, stated explicitly in order to provide for patient informed consent and avoid miscommunication

 - Error